EU seeks another €3bn Turkey migrant deal

 The €3 billion is to be funded with €1 billion from the EU budget and the rest from member states, as in the previous €3 billion tranche, which ended in 2017.

-It is to be spent on housing, educating, and giving medical care to the 3 million refugees now in Turkey, Dimitri Avramopoulos, the EU migration commissioner, said announcing the proposal in Brussels on Wednesday (14 March).
+It is to be spent on housing, educating, and giving medical care to the three million refugees now in Turkey, Dimitris Avramopoulos, the EU migration commissioner, said announcing the proposal in Brussels on Wednesday (14 March).

 He urged member states to back it despite Turkey's rift with the EU over president Recep Tayyip Erdogan's assault on human rights in his post-coup crackdown.